-Tutorial #1 Hardware and Software for Pixel Art.
+Tutorial #1 What Hardware and Software do you use?

 Drawing Tablet: Any Medium or Large tablet, smaller tablets are less precise when zooming out.
 I use an intuos 4 from 2013.
-Avoid drawing tablets with screens, they are expensive and require you to work with your posture and neck curved, with your face watching to your desk, your hand always up and your head close to the screen, this is not good for long time periods, you will get tired soon.
+Avoid drawing tablets with screens, they are expensive and require you to work with your posture and neck curved watching to your desk with your hands always up and your head close to the screen, this is not good for long time periods, you will get tired soon.
 It is better to invest that $ on a good chair, desk or PC.
-The best way to work is with a normal tablet on your desk with dedicated monitor for art, neck and chest at 90°.
+The best way to work is with a normal tablet with a dedicated monitor for art, neck and chest at 90°.
 Avoid apple or android tablets.
 For efficiency, nothing beats a keyboard/PC drawing in a vertical position with a dedicated monitor.

 For monitors a 1440p (2k) is a MUST, they are the best.
-Images are so sharp, they look real, while 1080p is so blurry, specially for pixel art, you need a 2k to watch the pixels the most sharp and clean you can.
+Pixels are so sharp, while 1080p is so blurry, specially for pixel art, you need a 2k to watch the pixels the most sharp and clean you can.
 You also need a 100% sRGB IPS monitor, which means the colors will be the most accurate for web and the contrast won’t be affected by the angle you are watching it.
 I use a Benq Bl2420pt.

 You need a good chair, go for a Herman Miller Aeron or Mirra 2, the best chairs in the world.
-Pixar, Facebook, Riot Games, Blizzard and any Silicon Valley start up have their offices full of them, from Obama to Mark Zuckerberg.
+From Pixar, Facebook, Riot Games, Blizzard and any Silicon Valley start up have their offices full of them, from Obama to Mark Zuckerberg.
 These are expensive, but believe me, they are worth every penny, it is my secret to work +90h/week.
 And the chair will be paid by itself in a few days by just being more efficient, they are build to last.

 Tutorial #2 How to start doing Pixel Art?

 First, you need a good collection of pixel art images from pixel artist and games that you like.
 For games, go to spriters-resource.com.
 For pixel artist #pixelart on Twitter.
 Start with simple and small assets and a few colors, 4-6 colors.
 If you are not experienced with colors, choose existing color palettes from https://www.pixilart.com/palettes or https://lospec.com/palette-list.
 Watching color palettes also helps you with inspiration, ideas and visualize future arts you want to do by just watching color some examples with those palettes.

 For example the color palette of https://www.pixilart.com/palettes/the-depths-2909 Is an easy one to start, by just watching the gallery it gave me ideas to draw a lot of things with a thematic related with blue colors, like oceans, castles etc… and it’s a palette with only blue tones which makes it easier.